EVERY ENTRANT HAS A CHANCE OF WINNING £500

 Click on the below category titles for a description

 This award recognises excellence in TV news reports and items such as bulletin packages, two-ways or interviews with a hard news edge.
-Successful entries will demonstrate the highest standards of TV journalism, but also the television production techniques that aid storytelling and communicating with the audience, and the efforts made to ensure representation of the intended audience.
+Successful entries will demonstrate the highest standards of TV journalism, the television production techniques that aid storytelling and communicating with the audience and the efforts made to ensure representation of the intended audience.

 Running time: Up to four-minutes

 This award recognises excellence in radio news reports and items such as short bulletin packages, wraps, voiceovers, two-ways or interviews with a hard news edge.
-Successful entries will demonstrate the highest standards of radio journalism, but also the sound production techniques that aid storytelling and communicating with the audience, and the efforts made to ensure a mix of different voices.
+Successful entries will demonstrate the highest standards of radio journalism, the sound production techniques that aid storytelling and communicating with the audience and the efforts made to ensure a mix of different voices.

 Running time: Up to four-minutes